rd45/oci-automation/README.md

 1. install Docker on your machine if necessary
 2. make a local copy of this repo (e.g. `git clone https://github.com/rd45/oci-automation.git`)
 3. `cd ./oci-automation`
 4. update the config files - find the necessary OCIDs for your tenancy, and update the relevant parameters in the `./OCI/config` and `./Terraform/terraform.tfvars` files.
 Also create your own API signing key in PEM format at `./OCI/oci_api_key.pem`.
+Also update your private keys in `./keys/`.
 All of this is as per [the OCI SDK documentation](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
 5. build the Docker container (`docker build -t oci-automation .`)
 6. run it (e.g. with `docker run --privileged --interactive --tty --rm --volume "$PWD":/data oci-automation:latest`, or however you prefer)